-- Lesson One character education and positive behavior program - Digital Citizenship An Internet safety program designed to provide teachers with lessons and resources that will comply with the Children's Internet Protection Act (CIPA).
+- Digital Citizenship An Internet safety program designed to provide teachers with lessons and resources that will comply with the Children's Internet Protection Act (CIPA).
 All schools are required to provide Internet Safety instruction for all grade levels each year. - Zones of Regulation The Zones of Regulation curriculum is explored highlighting strategies to teach students to become more aware of and independent in controlling their emotions and impulses, managing their sensory needs and improving their ability to problem solve conflicts are shared. - Second Step A research-based program to promote the social-emotional development, safety, and well-being of children.
-The program will be implemented during the 2021-22 school year at Lemon Grove School.